abhijeetsinghx07/Python_Playground/__practice_topic-wise__/02__list__/questions.md

 5. Count Strings with Same Start and End

 Write a Python program to count the number of strings from a given list of strings.
-The string length is 2 or more and the first and last characters are the same.
+Those string whose length is 2 or more and also the first and last characters are the same.

 Sample List : ['abc', 'xyz', 'aba', '1221']
-Expected Result : 2
+Expected Result : Count = 2 , strings = ['aba', '1221']

 6. Sort Tuples by Last Element